Hcode00/hpaper/README.md

-# hpaper: Automated Wallpaper Management for Hyprland Using Hyprpaper
+# hpaper: Automated Wallpaper Management with Downloading for Hyprland Using Hyprpaper

 hpaper is a flexible Go application that automates wallpaper management for Hyprland using hyprpaper.
 It offers a seamless wallpaper rotation experience with  preloading and unloading mechanisms.